Towards Scalable and Privacy-Preserving Deep Neural Network via Algorithmic-Cryptographic Co-design: Empirical Study

 \subsection{Experimental Settings}

-\nosection{Datasets} To test the effectiveness of our proposed model, we choose two real-world datasets, both of which are binary classification tasks.
+\nosection{Datasets} Note that \modelname~is a general privacy-preserving DNN model and can use applied into most scenarios where traditional DNN model works such as fraud detection, recommender systems, and link prediction tasks.
+To test the effectiveness of our proposed model, in our experiments, we choose two benchmark datasets, both of which are binary classification tasks.
 The first one is a fraud detection dataset \cite{dal2014learned}, where there are 28 features and 284,807 transactions.
 The other one is financial distress dataset \cite{findata}, where there are 83 features and 3,672 transactions.
-After we encode the categorical features, there are 556 features in total.
+Since the financial distress dataset contains categorical features and DNN can only handle numerical input, we process these categorical features with one-hot encoding.
+After that, there are 556 features in total.
 We assume these features are hold by two parties, and each of them has equal partial features.
 Moreover, we randomly split the fraud detection dataset into two parts: 80\% as training dataset and the rest as test dataset.
 We also randomly split the financial distress dataset into 70\% and 30\%, as suggested by the dataset owner.
 We repeat experiments five times and report their average results.

-\nosection{Metrics} We adopt Area Under the receiver operating characteristic Curve (AUC) as the evaluation metric, since both datasets are binary classification tasks.
+\nosection{Metrics} We adopt Area Under the receiver operating characteristic Curve (AUC) as the evaluation metric \cite{fawcett2006introduction}, since both datasets are binary classification tasks.
 In practice, AUC is equivalent to the probability that the classifier will rank a randomly chosen positive instance higher than a randomly chosen negative instance, and therefore, the higher the better.

 \nosection{Hyper-parameters} For the Fraud detection dataset, we use a multi-layer perception with 2 hidden layers whose dimensions are (8,8).
 We choose Sigmoid as the activation function \cite{jun1995sigmod} and use gradient descent as the optimizer.
 We set the learning rate to 0.001.
 For the Financial distress dataset, we use a multi-layer perception with 3 hidden layers with dimensions (400, 16, 8), we choose Relu as the activation function \cite{HRrelu2000} in the last layer and Sigmoid function in the other layers, and set the learning rate to 0.006.